kubernetes-retired/go-open-service-broker-client/docs/README.md

 ### Binding to an instance

-To create a new binding to an instance, call the `Bind` method:
+To create a new binding to an instance, call the `Bind` method.

 Key points: